Lucas04-nhr/HUST-China_2024/wiki/resources.md

 {% include members-people.html
    name="Kinich"
-   description="A saurian hunter who accompanies the one who calls himself "Dragonlord."
+   description="A saurian hunter who accompanies the one who calls himself 'Dragonlord'.
 He often accepts commissions that no one else wants, and is equally skilled at appraising the price." image="https://fastcdn.hoyoverse.com/content-v2/hk4e/125716/e0cfc13a904c1fc542924ae1e4d61da5_7486504169372511290.png" image_position="right" %}
+{% endraw %}
 ```

+> Remember not to use "" in the `description` attribute.